Skip to main content

 <- Back to Blog

-Total Cost of Ownership: The complete cost of acquiring, operating, and maintaining an IT asset over its entire lifecycle.
+TCO analysis (total cost of ownership analysis) is the process of calculating the complete cost of acquiring, operating, and maintaining an IT asset over its entire lifecycle — not just the upfront purchase price.

 • Identifies cost optimization opportunities